SolaceLabs/solace-platform-mcp/solace-monitoring-mcp-server/README.md

 - **`MCP_LOG_DISABLE`**: Set to `true` to disable logging entirely.
 Default: `false`.

-### Dynamic Broker Configuration

-You can override the default broker configuration on a per-request basis by providing the following optional parameters in your tool calls.
-This is useful for targeting different brokers without changing the server's environment variables.

-- **`broker_url`**: The base URL of a specific Solace broker to target for this request.
-- **`broker_username`**: The username for the target broker.
-- **`broker_password`**: The password for the target broker.

 ## Integration with Solace Agent Mesh
 This MCP server is fully compatible with the Solace Agent Mesh ecosystem and can be used as a backend for the SAM MCP Server plugin, allowing SAM agents to interact with Solace event brokers through a consistent interface.